What Finish To Use For Wooden Coasters?

 Sunnyside Corporation 87332 Pure Raw Linseed Oil, Quart

 We know it comes from the flax plant, its seeds, and stalks.
 While it is used for its nutritional value in a raw state, we know it as a preservative for wood and rope.
-Written evidence of its use dates back to the 6th century CE, and it has been produced in the US since 1793.

 It will fully penetrate wood and provide strong protection against the elements.
 It should be used only on bare wood or wood that has already been oiled.
 It’s easy to apply with either a brush or a cloth and will bring out the natural color and grain of the wood.

 This boiled linseed oil will penetrate deeply into the wood fibers and provide protection to them.
 That protection, though, does not extend to water, as boiled linseed oil does not add a waterproof quality.
-Since wooden coasters are susceptible to spills and sweating glasses, we can cross linseed oil off the list for us today as a standalone finish.
+Since wooden coasters are susceptible to spills and sweating glasses, we can cross-lined oil off the list for us today as a standalone finish.

 Tung Oil